 - Garages as a whole completely formed from asbestos sheet

-If in doubt do not ignore and ASK.
-Your life could quite literally depend on it.
+If in doubt, do not ignore it.
+ASK and expert.
+Your life could depend on it.

 Further reading about asbestos